How to Make a Career Page Stand Out on Your Website

 7. Make It Simple & Easy for Passive Job Seekers to Express Interest

-You can also add your company’s LinkedIn, Indeed, or ZipRecruiter career page to your website for easy applying.
+You can also add your company’s LinkedIn, Indeed, or ZipRecruiter career page to your website for easy application.
 These links will take job seekers directly to an external job board where they can apply for your positions.

 8. Provide an Email